Authentic Polish Pierogies from a Krakow Cooking Class

 - Coat cooked pierogi in caramelized onion topping and serve with sour cream!

-If you give this recipe a try, I would love to see how your pierogi turn out 🙂 Drop a photo in the comments or send me a DM on Instagram @madisonsfootsteps, and don’t forget to follow along!
+If you give this recipe a try, I’d love to see how your pierogies turn out!
+Drop a photo in the comments or DM me on Instagram @madisonsfootsteps (and if you love Europe as much as I do—follow along!).

 one cup oil? that can’t be right …